pip/Octology/README.md

 # Octology
-The ontology of 8. `$VERSION='0.0';$d8VS='J7AM2MvP';`
+The ontology of 8. `$VERSION='0.0';$d8VS='J82MDeep';`

 What is an ontology, you may ask?

-<ol><li>n. (computer science) a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical and contains all the relevant
+<ol><li>n.
+(Computer Science) a rigorous and exhaustive organiz8ion of some knowledge domain that is usually hierarchical and contains all the relevant
   entities and their rel8ions.</li>
-    <li>the metaphysical study of the nature of being and existence.</li>
+    <li>n.
+(Philosophy) the metaphysical study of the nature of being and existence.</li>
+    <li>n.
+(Logic) the set of entities presupposed by a theory.</li>
 </ol>

-I expect that after some point (probably passed) anyone who studies Octology thoroughly would become able to develop any new videogame and problem-solve.
+I expect after some point (probably passed) anyone who studies Octology thoroughly would become able to develop any new videogame and problem-solve.

 "Perl 5 was a machine-shop for making other tools." -LarryWall on d8=J6K TPCiP interview.
 I'd like Octology to be regarded similarly for game tools.